 - The Art of Revision.
 Facing the blank page is terrifying, but a lot of the time what you first write down changes.
 That’s because much of the work of writing is done in revision.
 Learn techniques for revision and how to approach your own work with the critical distance needed to make a piece of writing that’s not working more effective and to make a piece of writing that’s not quite there yet stronger.

 - This course is conducted entirely online, so you'll need a reliable internet connection.

-- Live office hours with the instructor will be conducted through Zoom, which works on virtually all types of devices (Mac/PC, tablet, and mobile).
+- Live office hours will be conducted through Zoom, which works on virtually all types of devices (Mac/PC, tablet, and mobile).
 You can join using a webcam if you have one, or you can join with audio only.
 If needed, you can also join by phone.

 - One-on-one meetings will be conducted through Zoom, Skype, or phone—to be arranged based on your preferences and instructor availability.

 - Written critiques for advanced students will be delivered privately via email.

 Week 1 (May 16): An Introduction to the Essay

 In this class you will get grounded in the genre and receive an overview of its history and development.
 We will look at questions ranging from what constitutes an essay to where we read essays to the topics essays tend to tackle.
 With a whole world to mine for subjects, finding something to write about should never be a problem.
 And yet, that what-to-write-about question persists, which is why we will also discuss what kinds of stories you want to tell.
 We will also touch on some basic writing tips and the importance of revision.